XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/ledger-methods/ledger_entry.md

 * `malformedRequest` - The request provided an invalid combination of fields, or provided the wrong type for one or more fields.
 * `unknownOption` - The fields provided in the request did not match any of the expected request formats.

+## Api Version 2
+* - When one or more fields specified incorrectly or missing, it will result in an invalidParams error

 <!--{# common link defs #}-->